 It’s time to go back to the hotel in Santiago so I walk back to the clinic and board the small, crowded vehicle for the ride to the hotel.
-It smells of body odor and peanut-butter sandwiches left over from lunch.
-On the dash a portable, twelve-volt television is duct-taped in place.
+It smells of body odor and peanut-butter sandwiches left from lunch.
+On the dash, a portable, twelve-volt television is duct-taped in place.
 We pull out on the road and wind through the hills down to the main road.
 The driver’s attention bounces from the road to the TV.
 The World Cup is on.
 Nothing diverts Panamanians from the World Cup, not traffic laws nor tickets.

-On the main highway our speed increases and fluctuates between 60 and 70 miles per hour.
+On the main highway, our speed increases and fluctuates between 60 and 70 miles per hour.
 I can see the speedometer.
 As the action on the screen increases, our speed increases.
 A lull decreases our velocity.
 “Gooooaaaal!” the announcer yells.
 The driver bounces in his seat waving his fist in the air.
 Our speed increases.
 He is amazing.
 We have not veered nor varied from our lane… though many on the bus are openly praying.
 World Cup is king.
 We observe the ritual, like it or not.

 Savannah Dentist Russ Clemmons listens to symptoms through a translator.

-When we arrive at in the hotel parking lot it is late, we are tired and hungry.
-A group of volunteers are walking to the Kentucky Fried Chicken restaurant just down the road so I follow, order and eat.
+When we arrive at the hotel parking lot it is late, we are tired and hungry.
+A group of volunteers walk to the Kentucky Fried Chicken restaurant just down the road so I follow, order and eat.
 The smell is the same as home.
 Fried chicken is fried chicken, but the words on the overhead menu are hard to translate.
 The windows of the business grab my interest.
 The Panamanian climate is hot and humid.
 The air-conditioned interior causes the large array of plate-glass windows to sweat.
 Moisture is thick and blocks the view outside except for the wet lines where the water condenses and runs down the glass clearing the fog.

 People from Canazas and the jungle regions around wait in line to see a doctor or nurse.
 Chickens and dogs wander the corridors of the hospital.